 UK energy use

-In 2016, the UK consumed 192.8 million tonnes oil equivalent (Mtoe) of fossil fuels (Table 1).
-Approximately 41 Mtoe of this total was used to generate electricity, if the efficiency of UK electricity generation is assumed to average 37%.
+In 2017, the UK consumed 192.1 million tonnes oil equivalent (Mtoe) of fossil fuels (Table 1).
+Approximately 40 Mtoe of this total was used to generate electricity.

 The fossil fuel not used for generating electricity, 152.0 Mtoe, was consumed as fuel; natural gas, oil and coal, used in homes, industry, transport, shipping and aviation.